 Satisfactory academic progress (SAP) is measured two ways - qualitatively and quantitatively.
 Qualitatively, students must maintain a grade point average above 60%.
 Student progress is monitored by the instructional staff.
 Students who do not make passing grades are subject to academic review.
 During the review, the school reviews the student's performance to evaluate if the student appears to have the ability to benefit from the program.
 If the student is deemed to not have the ability to benefit from the program, the school will cancel the enrollment and notify the student.
 If the student is found to have the ability to benefit, the school will determine what probationary steps need to occur for the student to continue with their studies.
-For example, a student may be asked to repeat a course or assignments and/or take extra time to review particular lessons.
-If the student is allowed to continue with their studies, the school will monitor student progress to ensure the student is meeting the probationary terms.
+For example, a student may be asked to repeat a course or assignments and/ or take extra time to review particular lessons.
+If the student is meeting the probationary terms.
 Students who fail to meet probationary terms will be dismissed from the school.
 Students may be placed on academic probation three (3) times, provided they return to good academic standing as outlined in their probationary steps each time.
 Any additional failures to maintain good academic standing requires further review by the academic review board to determine the merits of the student continuing with their studies or academic dismissal.

 Quantitatively, students must attempt the equivalent of a full year of high school in one calendar year.
 A full year is defined as 6 credits.
 At least 5 of these 6 credits must be successfully completed in the calendar year.
 For the purpose of SAP, an attempt is defined as submitting a minimum of 25% of the coursework in a given course.
 Students who do not attempt six (6) credits per year of school and successfully complete at least five (5) credits per year of school may be dismissed from the school.
 Students who need to restart or repeat a course will be assessed a \$100 charge.
 Students who receive an extension for a course will be expected to meet the one-year requirement or file for an extension equivalent to the time extended for the course.
 Students may extend their enrollment for up to 12 months over the life of their enrollment.
 Extensions are not guaranteed and depend on various factors (e.g. staffing, content revision, etc.).
-The cost for extension is \$50 per month extended.
+The cost for a course extension is \$50 for every two weeks extended.
+Up to two extensions per course may be granted by the instructor at no charge (discretionary depending on circumstances).
 This charge is non-refundable.